 Creating and configuring a dataset

-In this guide you'll learn what is a dataset, how to create and configure a dataset on the Machine Learning Module.
+In this guide you'll learn what is a dataset and how to create and configure a dataset on the Data Intelligence Module.

 A dataset is a structured version of your data, which you can transform to use on machine learning models.
 On the datasets section, you can see all the data sets created.